Section 80CCD Deduction

 - Individual assesses who are both salaried and self-employed.

-- Income tax assesses employed on or after the 1st of January, 2004 by the Central Government may contribute up to 10% of their annual salary (Basic Salary + Dearness Allowance) towards the NPS.
+- Income tax assesses employed on or after the 1st of January, 2004 by the Central Government may contribute from 10% to 14% of their annual salary (Basic Salary + Dearness Allowance) towards the NPS.

 Terms and Conditions